STATEWIDE ECONOMIC IMPACT STUDY

 Virginia Air Transportation System

-The Virginia Department of Aviation (DOAV) over the past several months has been conducting an economic impact study to examine the impact of the Commonwealth’s airport system to the State’s economy and to raise awareness of the value that Virginia’s 66 public-use airports provide for its citizens.
+The Virginia Department of Aviation (DOAV) conducted an economic impact study to examine the impact of the Commonwealth’s airport system to the State’s economy and to raise awareness of the value that Virginia’s 66 public-use airports provide for its citizens.

 We hope this study encourages decision makers, at all levels in both the public and private sectors, to support their local airports.

 About the Study

 The Statewide Economic Impact Study for the Virginia Air Transportation System examines Virginia airports’ wide range of benefits and economic contributions to both residents and visitors.
 Specifically, the study surveys Virginia’s airport managers, airport tenants, airport-dependent businesses, aircraft owners and airport visitors to determine the impact that the Commonwealth’s airports have on the economy.
 A thorough analysis of both on-airport and off-airport spending was conducted.

 The study team coordinated their efforts with the Commonwealth’s Statewide Multi-Modal Transportation Plan as well as the Virginia Aerospace Economic Impact Study being conducted by Virginia Commonwealth University.
 In addition, the Virginia Department of Transportation and the Federal Aviation Administration were involved in the study to ensure comprehensive results.